Unlocking the Secrets of SEO

 We know.
 We did it.

 We have risen strongly, year by year.
-Searches with a million results still find us high on Google’s first page (the magical "top 10") … and we even reached the Holy Grail Top 5 on a number of relevant search terms.
-(We used to publish a list of results here of our rank against certain terms in free, organic search – not in paid, sponsored search – but since Google changes minute-to-minute, it got time-consuming to come back here to tweak the numbers every week.
+Searches with a million results still find us high on Google’s first page (the magical “top 10”) … and we even reached the Holy Grail Top 5 on a number of relevant search terms.
 So let’s send you off to the Google Search box, to see if we really can walk the walk.
 Try searching for these terms to test out where we fall:

 branding agency chicago

-SEO is only one part of our branding services: this exercise is to demonstrate and validate our skills.
+SEO is only one small part of our branding services, of course: this exercise is, well, just showin’ off.
 We have, as they say, the chops.
-These results were reached after, admittedly, a lot of intense labor.
-We had to recode, reprogram and redesign our whole site (twice), and add lots of desirable content.
+These results were reached after, admittedly, a lot of labor.
+We had to recode, reprogram and redesign our whole site (twice), and add lots of useful content that people really want to find.
 Luckily, our programmers eat midnight oil for breakfast.

 Arachnophobia?

-The major search engines employ "spiders" (aka robots, bots) that visit and index web sites.
-Each search engine has its own proprietary method for determining which web sites are the most relevant and useful ones.
+The major search engines employ spiders (aka robots, ‘bots) that visit and index billions of websites.
+Daily.
+Each search engine has its own proprietary method for determining which sites are the most relevant and useful ones.
 There are strategies you can use to make your site more appealing to those spiders, and there are mistakes that send them fleeing in panic.
 (If you read billions of pages a day, you’d get skittish, too.)

 Four Myths of SEO